twitchard/blog/posts/2021-07-26-make-your-typed-javascript-write-itself.markdown

 ---
-title: Make your (typed) Javascript write itself
+title: Discriminated Unions and Exhaustiveness Checking
 class: prose
 description: "Use discriminated unions and exhaustiveness checking to level up your Javascript"
 draft: "false"
 ---

-I love Javascript.
-And Javascript loves me.

-Our love is an old one.
-My friends often ask me, Richard, after all these years, how do you and Javascript keep things fresh?
-And the answer is, lately, static types systems.
-Mostly Flow, but some Typescript, too.

-There's really two approaches to types in Javascript:

-You can take the cautious approach: you can write whatever Javascript you would write anyway, and sprinkle some types on top.
-Perfectly valid.
-You'll catch some bugs.
-You'll get better IDE support.
-Your next refactor probably will be a little easier.
-You'll inject some new life into your relationship with Javascript.

-Or, you can be bold and daring.
-You can let the types completely change how you write Javascript.
-You can begin writing Javascript that would be enormously silly in a world without a type checker.
-It will be like a whole new programming language.
-You'll fall in love all over again.

-Or something like that.
-Melodrama aside, I want to write about one technique in particular.
 I extensively use a feature in Flow and Typescript called "discriminated unions with exhaustiveness checking".
-You might even say that I organize my code around this feature.

 The resulting code can look odd if you aren't familiar with this style of programming.
 You probably won't be, if you come to typed Javascript from a dynamically typed language, since discriminated unions make less sense in that context.
 You are likely not familiar even if you come from a statically typed language like Java, C#, or Go.
 They don't support discriminated unions.

 I learned about discriminated unions from hipster programming languages, like Purescript, Elm, and Haskell.
 Other hipster languages have them too -- Scala, Rust, F#, and Ocaml, but I haven't written those very much.
 They are also called "tagged unions" or "sum types" or "algebraic data types".
 All these phrases refer to essentially the same idea.

-The Typescript docs and the Flow docs both describe their support for discriminated unions, and exhaustively checking them, but it's mentioned deep in the annals of the docs, as if it's some obscure, advanced feature.
+The [Typescript docs](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) and the [Flow](https://flow.org/blog/2015/07/03/Disjoint-Unions/) docs both describe their support for discriminated unions, and exhaustively checking them, but it's mentioned deep in the annals of the docs, as if it's some obscure, advanced feature.

+I really wish it were more front and center.
+This feature is very useful, and I wish it were appreciated more broadly!

 ## What is "discriminated unions with exhaustiveness checking"?

-High-level, it is a way for you to ask your type checker "make sure I have explicitly handled all the cases".
-There's two parts to this:
+High-level, it is a way for you to ask your type checker "make sure I have explicitly handled all the cases"
   * "make sure I have explicitly handled" = "exhaustiveness checking"
   * "all the cases" = "discriminated union"

 ## Exhaustiveness checking

-Some hipster languages do exhaustiveness checking for you by default.
-In Flow/Typescript, though, you have to ask the type checker for it explicitly, and the way you do that is a little peculiar.
+While some hipster languages do exhaustiveness checking for you by default, in Flow/Typescript, though, you sometimes have to ask the type checker explicitly for an exhaustiveness check, and the way you do that is a little peculiar.
 You have to implement a function (I call it `exhaustive`) that has an impossible input type.
 Then, you call this function from places in your code that should be impossible to reach.
 The type checker will do a flow analysis.
 It will succeed if it can confirm the impossible function will never be called - otherwise it will report a type error.

 Here's an example in Flow: